-Bring the Museum to your school!
-These hands-on, inquiry-based classroom workshops provide in-depth explorations of scientific concepts using Museum objects.
-Classes are divided into small groups which rotate among three different hands-on stations, each facilitated by Museum staff.
+Bring the museum to your school or organization!
+These hands-on, inquiry-based classroom workshops provide in-depth explorations of scientific concepts using museum objects.
+Classes are divided into small groups which rotate among three different hands-on stations, each facilitated by museum staff.
 Students write and record observations and data in accompanying journals.
 All workshops encourage cooperative learning and are aligned with the Next Generation Science Standards.

 Classroom workshops are 60 minutes in length and have a maximum capacity of 30 students.

 Cost: $225 for the first class, $125 for each additional class.
 Transportation fees may apply.

 To register for a Museum to You Classroom Workshop, please call 734.764.0480 or email email@example.com.

 Explore the world of dinosaurs in song, stories and hands-on fossils.